SCIENCE & SPIRITUALITY

 I’m remarried now.
 My husband has loved me since I was 16.
 I was the one who wouldn't commit to him.
 He came to my first wedding and my dad said to him on my wedding day "It should have been you, I’m really sorry".
 Remember when I said it got worse before it got better?
 The guy I began dating over a year after my finalized divorce was extra cruel.
 I got really scared and called dad.
 My dad knew Brian (my current husband) lived nearby and reached out to him.
 He gave Brian strict instructions to watch over me until I felt safe again.
 Brian and I had always stayed in touch and were always good friends.
 By this time, I realized he was the most solid and loving partner I could ever want.

-From their our true love story began.
+From there, our true love story began.
 Don't get me wrong.
-I still had hang ups and personal work to do.
+I still had hang-ups and personal work to do.
 I judged him and pushed him away at times.
-My therapist told me that I was a unkind and that my agnostic husband was Godlier than I was.
+My therapist told me that I was unkind and that my agnostic husband was Godlier than I was.
 Because I was judgmental and he was unconditionally loving and accepting.
 My mom pointed out my hang-ups about money.
-I was getting all this feedback from people that I was still stuck in judgement and it was blocking me from the thing I said I wanted.
+I was getting all this feedback from people that I was still stuck in judgment and it was blocking me from the thing I said I wanted.
 I finally listened and something flipped in my heart.
 And my marriage was born.